bc-computing/gus-automation/plotFigs/README.md

 #### Percentile Calculation
 Once the latencies are collected, we use numpy on the aggregated latencies, calculating 1 to 99 percentile latency (incrementing by 1 percentile).
 We then put these percentiles in a csv, with the second column containing the percentile and the first column containing the corresponding latency.

 In addition to calculating 1 to 99 percentile latency, to really focus on the tail latency, we also calculate a log scaled cdf, with most percentile calculated being in between the 90th and 100th percentiles.
-Since the log scaled cdfs corresponded pretty nicely with the regular scaled cdfs, we chose not to show them in our paper.
+Since the log scaled cdfs didn't show anything that couldn't be seen with the regular scaled cdfs, we chose not to show them in our paper.

 Percentiles are calculated for all 3 protocols, all 3 conflict rates, and both optypes.